Mobile esports revenue: the rise of esports on mobile

 Popular and well-known gaming company Konami recently published sales figures showing that not only are their sales figures up significantly, but specifically mobile games were doing well.
 Konami publishes several, including Yu-Gi-Oh Fuel Links and PES 2019.
 With an overall growth rate of about 4%, Konami can’t complain – their revenue is in the billions.

 Games like Honor of Kings, Monster Strike and QQ Speed brought in millions, if not billions – and the number is trending straight up.
 Where in 2017, the gross mobile esports revenue was roughly $7.7 billion, in 2018 it was $8.5 billion – in addition to being huge amounts, that’s also a slightly higher growth rate than PC esports had.
-In other words – while both are growing, mobile esports are growing quicker.
+In other words – while both are growing, mobile esports games are growing quicker.

 What are the best mobile esports games 2019?
 Top titles to look out for this year